Russian intervention in the Syrian civil war: September–October 2015

 The first series of air strikes took place on 30 September 2015 around the cities of Homs and Hama, targeting Syrian opposition forces.
 Russian warplanes attacked rebel positions "in al-Rastan, Talbiseh and Zafaraniya in Homs province; Al-Tilol al-Hmer in Quneitra province; Aydoun, a village on the outskirts of the town of Salamiyah; Deer Foul, between Hama and Homs; and the outskirts of Salamiyah".
 Most of the initial airstrikes targeted positions of the Chechen fighters, Islamic Front's Jaysh al-Islam (Army of Islam), and Free Syrian Army.
+Ali Abdullah Ayoub, military chief of Ba'athist Syrian armed forces, portrayed Russian airstrikes as part of military operations against "terrorists", a term used in Ba'athist state propaganda to refer to all armed opposition groups.

 While Russian officials falsely claimed that the strikes were solely directed against IS bases, the location of bombings were in Homs and Hama provinces controlled by opposition militias fighting IS.
 Syrian civil society activists asserted that none of the strikes were against IS, but solely the rebel-held civilian areas, killing 36 civilians, including many children.
 US Secretary of State John Kerry denounced the targeting of opposition areas during a session with the UN Security Council.
 Defence Secretary Ash Carter denounced Russian attacks on opposition-held territories as "doomed to fail."

+Russia launched its military intervention with extensive air strikes across Syria, targeting the strongholds of Syrian opposition factions, such as the Free Syrian Army.
+Violations Documentation Centre (VCD) reported that more than 43 civilians, including nine children and seven women, were killed in Russian airstrikes in the central Homs region on September 30, the first day of Russian aerial bombings.
+VCD also documented the usage of two vacuum bombs and stated that the Russian warplanes mostly bombed civilian areas in villages and towns, including residential buildings and food distribution centres.

 According to Hezbollah media outlet Al Mayadeen, the Saudi/Turkish-backed Army of Conquest around Jisr ash-Shugour was bombed on 1 October by Russian planes; at least 30 airstrikes were carried out.
 Al-Mayadeen outlet also claimed that on same day, another series of Russian airstrikes targeted the Tabqa airbase, which was under the control of the Islamic State organization in the Raqqa region.

 Preparation of an aircraft of the Russian Air Force for combat sorties in Syria.

 Russian multirole fighter Su-30 at the Hmeymim air base.

 On 3 October, reports indicated that Hezbollah and Iranian fighters were preparing major ground offensives to be coordinated with Russian airstrikes.
 According to CNN, the Russian defense ministry said its soldiers bombed nine ISIL positions near the group's de facto capital in Raqqa.
 At least 11 were killed in a double strike by Russia in Syria's Idlib province, according to opposition groups.